Yotam Soen, Director of Product, HoneyBook

 HoneyBook helps creative professionals in the events industry get organized, elevate their brand, and deliver the digital booking and payment experience their clients expect.
-The platform handles pesky, time-consuming processes and gets them booked and paid faster, with beautiful digital proposals, e-signatures, and online payments & reminders.
-But, knowing these businesses rely on their client-facing branding and reputation, HoneyBook solicits trust as early as its onboarding process.
+The platform handles pesky, time-consuming processes and gets them booked and paid faster with beautiful digital proposals, e-signatures, and online payments & reminders.
+Knowing these businesses rely on their client-facing branding and reputation, HoneyBook solicits trust as early as its onboarding process.

 “This is how they’re going to be seen by their clients, and so they’re afraid of giving up control of some of their interactions with clients,” Yotam Soen, Director of Product, said.
 “This whole process of doing business on their own is obviously not trivial.”

-That’s why HoneyBook initially employed a specialist-led sign-up process.
+In order to establish trust for its clients from the beginning, HoneyBook initially employed a specialist-led sign-up process.
 But the process proved to be a bottleneck for onboarding new customers.
-With Mixpanel, HoneyBook’s product team was able to switch its onboarding flow to an open, self-service platform, measure how users moved through its funnel, and then increase the overall conversion rate.
-As a result, more creative professionals are signing up for HoneyBook today.
+So HoneyBook’s product team turned to Mixpanel to switch its onboarding flow to an open, self-service platform, measure how users moved through its funnel, and then increase the overall conversion rate.

 Switching from one onboarding method to another is a business-critical transition.
 HoneyBook needed to track users’ behavior closely in order to make improvements quickly.